-G1 Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition:

-Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS First-Year Undergraduates

-Tuition: In-district \$9,730
+Tuition: In-district \$10,374 \$10,374

-Tuition: In-state (out-of-district): \$9,730
+Tuition: In-state (out-of-district): \$10,374 \$10,374

-Tuition: Out-of-state: \$22,126
+Tuition: Out-of-state: \$24,650 \$24,650

-Tuition: Non-resident alien \$22,126
+Tuition: Non-resident \$24,650 \$24,650

+, , , ,

+FOR ALL INSTITUTIONS First-Year Undergraduates

-FOR ALL INSTITUTIONS
+FOR ALL INSTITUTIONS Required Fees: Undergraduates \$1,758

-Required Fees \$1,608

-Room and Board (on-campus): \$10,652

-Room Only (on-campus): \$7,202

-Board Only (on-campus meal plan): \$3,450
+First-Year

+Required Fees: First-Year \$1,758 \$1,758

-Comprehensive tuition and room and board fee (if your college cannot
+Comprehensive tuition and food and housing fee (if your college cannot provide separate tuition and food and housing fees):

-Minimum Maximum

-Other:

-provide separate tuition and room and board fees):